Sweden

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Completed fertility rate slightly below European average, ranks mid in Europe
+- Completed fertility rate slightly below European average, ranked mid-range globally and in Europe

 - Birthgap generational indicator rising, indicating slower generational replacement